ccomcorp/mcp-mem0/README.md

 docker run --env-file .env -p:8050:8050 mcp/mem0
 ```

-The MCP server will essentially be run as an API endpoint within the container that you can then connect to with config shown below.
+The MCP server will be run within the container that you can then connect to with config shown below.

 #### Stdio Transport